galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 There are 6 bins identified
 > > 2.
-167 sequences are classified into bin.
+167 sequences are classified into the second bin.
 > >
 > {: .solution}
 >